Congratulations on your recent admission to the USC Thornton School of Music!

 Financial Aid

-Thornton Merit Aid: Scholarships and TA Positions
+Thornton Merit Aid: Scholarships and Assistantships

-Need-Based Aid: Student Loans And Work-Study
+Financial Aid: Student Loans And Work-Study

 USC Graduate Housing

 If you are interested in living in USC housing, we encourage you to apply early as graduate housing tends to fill quickly.
 You’ll be eligible to apply for housing 24 hours after you submit your statement of intent through the YouSC portal.
-There are some accommodations reserved especially for Thornton Graduate Students – Details are available here.
-Information about all other USC housing options can be found on the USC Housing Website.
+There are some accommodations reserved especially for Thornton Graduate Students – Click here for details.

-Off-Camus Housing (not owned or managed by USC) is plentiful in the USC neighborhood and around greater Los Angeles.
+Off-Camus Housing (not owned or managed by USC) is available in the USC neighborhood and around greater Los Angeles.
 To locate housing near USC, do an online search for “apartments near USC, Los Angeles” or “Apartments in University Park, Los Angeles.”

 USC Housing also provides an online listing of non-USC-owned housing: Off-Campus Housing Listing Service